 If you find yourself in Chicago, put The Waldorf Astoria on your list of places to either start or end your day.
 Or both.
 Bon Voyage!

-I have always believed that travel; experiencing new places, different cultures, and exploring the “non touristy” places in a city is the best education.
-I fell in love with this kind of life early in life.
-Growing up in a home where my mother worked in the travel industry gave me the opportunity to do things that were not typical of a daughter of a single parent.
-Cruises, long weekend trips to Bed & Breakfasts, international trips to Canada and France.
+I have always believed that travel; experiencing new places, different cultures, and exploring the “non touristy” places in a city is the best education one can get.
+I fell in love with this kind of life very early on.
+Growing up in a home, where my mother worked in the travel industry, gave me the opportunity to do things that were not typical of a daughter of a single parent.
+Caribbean Cruises, long weekend trips to Bed & Breakfasts across the country, and international trips to Canada, Mexico, and France.

 Life changes came.
 Marriage, children, divorce.
-Travel remained a passion.
+Travel remained a passion but funds were limited.
 I moved through the travel industry working for a large travel agency in Detroit, than later Norwegian Cruise Line and then Costa Cruise Line.
 In 2002, I found what would be come my career path…hospitality.
 It was in my DNA.
 Hosting people, taking care or anticipating their needs, good food and drink..all right up my alley.
+I was hooked.
 I now work for one of the largest hotel management companies in the US and can honestly say I love my job.

 Which now brings me to today.
 I have the time now that my kids are grown and living on their own.
 I have the resources and benefits of being in the industry to indulge a bit more.
 And I have my desire to write again.